collabscore/documents/devdoc/annotations.md

 The target of an annotation is always a resource (or resource fragment).
 The body is either

  - a resource or resource fragment ("Resource body" in the W3C model),
- - a simpled text ("Textual body" in the W3C model)
+ - a simple text ("Textual body" in the W3C model)

 ### Creator